zonca/zonca.dev/posts/2014-01-31-wget-file-from-google-drive.md

 ---
+aliases:
+- /2014/01/wget-file-from-google-drive
+categories:
+- bash
+date: 2014-01-31 18:00
 layout: post
+slug: wget-file-from-google-drive
 title: wget file from google drive
-date: 2014-01-31 18:00
-categories: [bash]
-slug: wget-file-from-google-drive

 ---

 Sometimes it is useful, even more if you have a chromebook, to upload a file to Google Drive and then use `wget` to retrieve it from a server remotely.